NicholasLiu97/orbital-asbg/README.md

 May - 1st week of June
 - Go through online tutorials on unity and c#
+- Brainstorming of game pieces
+- Discussing and testing of game mechanics

 Last week of May
 - Milestone 1 preparation
 - Develop main frame and board for game
+- Develop pieces to be shown on gameboard
+- Input basic movement for pieces

 June
 - Ensure game in unity is turn-based and pieces can move to their designated spots
-- Ensure pieces can kill each other
+- Add attack option for game pieces
-- adding animation to pieces moving
+- Assign Health to be displayed for game pieces
+- Code in special effects for special terrain(hill, barracks)
 - Milestone 2 preparation

 June to July
-- Testing mechanics on game and ensure gameplay is balanced
+- Testing game mechanics on game and ensure gameplay is balanced

-By 2nd Week of July
+By 1st week of July
-- Finalize mechanics
+- Create working game board prototype

 July
+- Adding in game menu interface for for start game and game guide
 - Ensure pieces can make decisions to move or kill
-- Adding special cells that provide buffs on unity
-- upgrading animation
+- Adding animation for movement and attack
-- adding attack animation to make game cooler

 Last week of July
 - Research on photon unity networking

 By 1st week of August
-- Finalize gameplay
+- Complete game prototype with game menu and game guide

 August
 - Implement game in online multiplayer mode
 - upgrade graphics if time permits

 By end August